 Register for SAFEMinds and SRCT training on Eventbrite.
 Dates, times and locations of the training are listed on Eventbrite.

 While school is being delivered in a remote learning environment SAFEMinds and SRCT will be delivered through online webinars.

 The psychological support service is a targeted support mechanism for the professional workforce employed within student support services.
 It aims to enhance staff self-care, wellbeing and stress management.

 Psychological support sessions provide Student Support Services (SSS) with a confidential and reflective space focused on supporting their individual wellbeing, self-care, and sustainable engagement in SSS work.

 Sessions are strengths based, solution focused and operate within a short term intervention framework, with opportunities during sessions to assess and identify the need for longer term support as required.
 The service operates during standard business hours.

-The psychological support service is a complementary workplace support, and is not designed to provide mental health treatment, critical incident debriefing, crisis management, or clinical governance/ supervision.
+The psychological support service is complementary workplace support and is not designed to provide mental health treatment, critical incident debriefing, crisis management, or clinical governance/ supervision.
 Where these concerns or themes are indicated, in session discussion occurs to facilitate appropriate SSS follow up/ referral for the support required.

 For more information or to book an appointment, contact headspace at: email@example.com